hodyroff/scs-training/Virtualization/Maintenance.md

 * If this does not work:
     - Check in ceph whether there is an object in the `images` or `volumes` pool that needs deleting
         * Be very careful!
-    - If they're not gone yet, you may need to remove from the database as well
+    - If they're not gone yet, you may need to remove them from the database as well
 * Charging customers for unusable volume may not create enthusiastic responses

 ### Stuck loadbalancers